xhamera1/xhamera1/README.md

 ---

-🎓 Currently a **2nd-year Computer Science and Intelligent Systems student** at **AGH University of Krakow**, where I dive into the exciting world of technology and problem-solving. 🚀
+🎓 Currently a **2nd-year Computer Science and Intelligent Systems student** at **AGH University of Krakow**.

-🎯 I'm actively seeking **Software Engineering internship opportunities**.
-I'm eager to contribute to real-world projects, collaborate with experienced professionals, and keep learning.

-💻 I have a particular focus on **Java** and the **Spring Boot** ecosystem, along with database technologies like **PostgreSQL**.
-Driven by a passion for building **high-quality, reliable software**.

-💪 I am highly motivated and hardworking, with strong adaptability, making me a valuable team member eager to learn and grow.
+🚀 Passionate about software development, I am dedicated to continuous learning, collaborative teamwork, and making meaningful contributions to practical projects.

 ---